tfullwood/canvas-contrib/API_Examples/bulk_assign_avatars/README.md

 # Bulk assign avatars to users

 This script utilizes Canvas' API to assign an avatar to your users in bulk.
-It makes a few assumptions though.
+It makes the following assumptions:

 1. You have all of the user images hosted somewhere that can be accessed publicly
 2. Each user image is named according to the user it applies to, in a predictable format